CarolTeo11/Assignment-11.1/README.md

 This project aims to build a predictive model to predict car prices in the United States.

 Below illustrates the process and the results of our prediction models.
-The CRISP-DM Process is used in this predictive analytics.
+The 6-step CRISP-DM Process is used in this predictive analytics.

-## Business Understanding
+## Step 1: Business Understanding
 Task 1.
 Build a predictive model using Linear Regression and determine which factors have the highest correlation and how much each factor contribute to explained variance.

 Task 2.
 Determine the top 5 factors affecting car price